neo-project/specification/README.md

 # NEO Specification

 ## document format
-The Community Specification Paper base document started as pure LaTeX (as a [Yellow Paper](https://github.com/NeoResearch/yellowpaper])), as usual in academic publications, however the syntax is not considered as friendly as Markdown.
-So, why not merge both? :)
 In order to facilitate the contributions to the document, we decided to adopt pandoc format, which allows hybrid LaTeX + Markdown syntax.

 ### base structure